 All educational activities off school site must follow the completion of a formal risk assessment by the lead teacher.
-Risk assessments are to be completed on the appropriate forms prior to the event and checked for quality by the Education Visits Co-ordinator in good time (see Appendices).
+Risk assessments are to be completed on the appropriate system prior to the event and checked for quality by the Education Visits Co-ordinators in good time (see visit checklist).
 They should be communicated to all involved prior to the trip taking place - the responsibility for this lies with the Lead Teacher.